DeathGumi/Website/README.md

 Home (Cool interface with color pallete chosen)

-About (Talk a little bit about me my activities and maybe a little bit of my family)
+About (Talk a little bit about me my activities and maybe a little bit of my family) (Talk about the experience of creating the site and what I went throguh reading learning svelte and willing to read and learn more to develop better experiences for people)

 Skills (User interface design, Data science, Web Dev, etc)